 The six members-at-large shall each represent one of the following constituencies:

-members in the eastern half of the United States.
+members in the eastern United States.

-members in the western half of the United States.
+members in the western United States.

 members in two-year institutions.